What is KYC Verification? An In-Depth Guide

 Online Gaming and Gambling

 The gaming industry has witnessed increased demand for KYC to prevent fraud, underage play, and money laundering.
 AML Directives in the EU mandate online gaming sites to identify and authenticate a player’s identity, age, and geolocation and conduct transactional monitoring to detect unusual patterns.
-In the US, firms in the gambling sector are met with stringent KYC requirements, forcing operators to have robust customer authentication and verification measures.
+In the US, regulators impose stringent KYC requirements on gambling firms, compelling operators to implement robust customer authentication and verification measures.

 Bitcoin and Digital Assets

 Legislation targeting Virtual Asset Service Providers (VASPs), such as the 5AMLD, has subjected exchanges and wallet providers to KYC and AML compliance.
-Meanwhile, cryptocurrency companies in the US are obligated to be registered as money services businesses and comply with KYC and AML requirements.
-Such legal requirements are meant to ensure that digital assets are not used for illegal financial flows.
+Meanwhile, US regulators require cryptocurrency companies to register as money services businesses and comply with KYC and AML requirements.
+Such legal requirements ensure that digital assets are not used for illegal financial flows.

 High-value dealers and other companies

 Art traders, precious metal traders, and luxury goods traders are also subject to KYC requirements since valuable goods can be targeted for money laundering.
-For instance, precious metal traders and art traders are now forced to conduct due diligence on buyers in cases of deals worth above certain thresholds.
-Similarly, professional companies such as law firms and accounting firms in most regions are legally bound to identify beneficial owners and clients in cases of higher-risk-of-crime deals.
+For example, regulators now require precious metal and art traders to conduct due diligence on buyers when transactions exceed specified thresholds.
+Similarly, professional service firms such as law firms and accounting practices are legally obligated in many jurisdictions to identify beneficial owners and clients involved in high-risk transactions.

 Empower Your Know Your Customer (KYC) Solutions with ComplyCube